honeyhiveai/cookbook/observability-tutorial-python/README.md

 - The script uses OpenAI's "text-embedding-ada-002" for embeddings and "gpt-4o" for text generation.
 Adjust these if needed.
 - The Pinecone index should be set up beforehand with appropriate data for the RAG pipeline to work effectively.
 - Observability data will be available in your HoneyHive project for analysis and evaluation.

+## Dependencies

+The main dependencies for this project are:

+- `openai`: For OpenAI API interactions
+- `pinecone`: For vector database operations
+- `honeyhive`: For observability and tracing

+Refer to `requirements.txt` for the complete list of dependencies and their versions.